all still photo credits: Nancy Nassiff of Elan Photography

 Guitar amplifiers kindly supplied by Guitar Center Sarasota.
 We thank Mack James for arranging the rental.

 This season was sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.

-Our visiting artists were paid for in part by Sarasota County Tourist Development Tax revenues.
+Paid for in part by Sarasota County Tourist Development Tax revenues.

 This season was sponsored in part by a grant from the Andrew W. Mellon Foundation.